Your Local State Member...

 Greg’s upbringing, combined with his parents’ line of work, was a major influence in forming his passion for public services, supporting working families and the importance of fair and equitable access to services and education.

 After his discharge from the military, Greg moved to Campbelltown and worked as a truck driver whilst undertaking his business studies.
-He still resides in the area, having raised his two children, Bailey and Darcy who were both born in Campbelltown Hospital.
+Greg lives in Campbelltown, having raised his two children, Bailey and Darcy who were both born in Campbelltown Hospital

 Greg studied Business with a focus on strategic planning, globalisation and social economics.
 He completed his Master of Business Administration (MBA) as an Alumnus of the Australian Institute of Business (AIB) and has remained a member of the Australian Institute of Company Directors (MAICD) since his induction in 2017.